 Additional Application Information

 An applicant whose native language is not English must provide proof of English proficiency regardless of current residency.
 Scores for the TOEFL for applicants whose native language is not English is required.

 An applicant should have earned a bachelor's degree in biology, computer science, engineering or statistics, or be trained as a postbaccalaureate health professional in medicine, nursing or pharmacy.
 Those who have earned degrees in other unrelated fields with appropriate academic backgrounds are also considered.
 However, all applicants must have basic competencies in anatomy and physiology, college calculus, computer programming, general biology and statistics.

-The applicant's undergraduate GPA, statement of purpose and depth of preparation in their field are the primary factors affecting admission.
-Scores for the GRE (verbal, quantitative and analytical are required; the subject test is optional) or any other graduate-level entry examination.
+The applicant's undergraduate GPA, statement of purpose, GRE scores (verbal, quantitative and analytical are required; the subject test is optional) and depth of preparation in their field are the primary factors affecting admission.